Public defence, degree certificate and conferment

 Your principal supervisor is your most important support ahead of printing your thesis and its public defence.
 More information about planning your time and what should be done can be found in the checklist for the public defence of thesis [Swedish only], which includes the university’s general routines and the library’s timetable for printing the thesis.
 You should also contact your director of studies or administrative officer to find out whether your academic school has other routines, unless you received them at the preparatory meeting.

-It is also a good idea for both you and your supervisor to look at the university’s Regulations for Third-cycle Education, as they provide the formal rules for a public defence, e.g. when one can be held.
+It is also a good idea for both you and your supervisor to look at the university’s guidelines for examination (the document will be published later), as they provide the formal rules for a public defence, e.g. when one can be held.
 Your supervisor and your subject are responsible for the composition of the examining committee and the choice of external reviewer, as well as contact with the secretary of the steering committee to obtain deadlines for the submission of the information necessary for decision-making by various bodies.
 The subject’s supervisory collegium must also consider conflicts of interest before proposals for the examining committee and external reviewer are submitted.

 Contact with the library about printing your thesis is the most important part of the preparations when your manuscript is finished and has a pass grade – so make sure you contact them well in advance and follow their routines and planning!